Enduring power of attorney stories

 Paul’s adult children, with whom he had a close and happy relationship, were adamant that he would not have wanted to move to the coast, let alone move into a nursing home.
 They were very distressed, claiming that a way should have been found for Paul to live in his own home or at least in the same town as his family and grandchildren.

 If Paul had included a consultation clause in his enduring power of attorney or appointed more than one attorney to safeguard his best interests, his children would have had some input or a clear say in his future life decisions.

 What if I don’t have anyone suitable to appoint as my enduring power of attorney?

-If you don’t have suitable family members or friend to appoint as your enduring power of attorney you can appoint The Public Trustee to manage your financial affairs and the adult guardian to manage your personal and health matters.
+If you don’t have suitable family members or a friend to appoint as your enduring power of attorney, you can appoint the Public Trustee to manage your financial affairs and the Public Guardian to manage your personal and health matters.